-בוֹם אַסוג בּאיסיא?
-Lighthouses are aids to navigation and help sailors determine their location.
-St. Augustine's inlet and coastline have shallow water with dangerous sandbars and currents, so sailors need to be aware of their location.
-Every lighthouse has a unique outward appearance (daymark) and light flash pattern seen at night (nightmark) so you can tell them apart.
-The daymark for the St. Augustine lighthouse is black and white stripes with a red top, and the nightmark is a fixed white light with a bright flash every 30 seconds.
+Did you know?
+Lighthouses are aids to navigation.
+St. Augustine's inlet and coastline have shallow water with dangerous sandbars and currents, so sailors need to be guided by the lighthouse.
+Lighthouses also help sailors determine their location.
+Every lighthouse has a unique outward appearance (daymark) and light flash pattern seen at night (nightmark) so sailors know where they are along the coastline.
+The daymark for the St. Augustine Lighthouse is black and white stripes with a red top, and the nightmark is a fixed white light with a bright flash every 30 seconds.